sarvesh-2109/Coffee_Magic-2/README.md

 2. Run the `main.py` script to start the Coffee Machine simulation.
 3. Follow the prompts to choose drinks, check resources, and make payments.

+## **Contributions**
+Contributions to this project are welcome!
+If you find any issues or want to add new features, feel free to create a pull request.

+## **Credits**
+This project is inspired by the Coffee Machine project from the "100 Days of Code - The Complete Python Pro Bootcamp for 2021" course on Udemy.